-Operation Identification (or Operation ID) is an ongoing citizen's burglary prevention and property identification program for use in campus offices and housing.
-It involves the marking of property with an identifying number as a means of discouraging burglary and theft.
-This program also helps law enforcement agencies identify your property if it is lost or stolen.
+This program, also know as Operation ID, is an ongoing citizen's burglary prevention and property identification program for use in campus offices and housing.
+It involves the marking of property with an identifying number as a means of discouraging burglary and theft and to aid law enforcement agencies in recovery of lost or stolen property.